-Antarctica is one of the most remote places on earth, and adventurers and explorers have been fascinated with the 7th continent ever since it was discovered.
-Tourism here has grown exponentially in the past decades with more and more tour operators starting service to Antarctica; although there are several options now available, it comes with a heavy cost, but one that will be worth it once you spot your first iceberg on the horizon.
+Antarctica is one of the most remote places on earth, and adventurers and explorers have been fascinated with the seventh continent ever since it was discovered.
+Tourism here has grown exponentially in the past decades with more and more tour operators starting service to Antarctica.
+While there are several options now available, it comes with a heavy cost — albeit one that will be worth it once you spot your first iceberg on the horizon.

-Time of Year to Visit and Weather
+The Best Time of Year to Visit

 Additionally, the weather in the Antarctic varies and is rather unpredictable.
 It’s possible that it could be bright and sunny one day and snowing the next day.
 Although temperatures rarely drop below freezing during the summer, be sure to pack appropriate cold weather gear — just in case.

-Species of Penguins
+The Different Species of Penguins

-Get to Know the Seabirds
+Get to Know the Birds

 Learn to Love Seals